10.4 Quality and innovation in youth work

 Nevertheless, sporadic research in the field of youth which also provide updated statistics on youth and sometimes youth work is carried out either by the Ministry or by other institutions:

 A diverse range of NGOs conduct surveys regarding youth issues, yet NAPOR as being an organisation mostly oriented towards youth work, since its establishment has conducted several areas of research.
-As listed in CoE Country sheet on youth work in Serbia, research studies done by NAPOR are:
+As listed in CoE Country sheet on youth work in Serbia, research studies done by NAPOR and partners are:

 In addition to the above research projects, NAPOR has developed a collection book of good educational practices for youth workers within the project: “Youth work and youth workers across Europe - good examples from practice about volunteering, employment, education and training ".